compscitwilight/RblxButtons/README.md

 Easy to use chrome extension that allows you to create custom topbar buttons for the Roblox website.

 ## How to install
 To install the extension, start by downloading this repostitory.
-Once the repository is installed, go to the extensions page on chrome and click "Load Unpacked" and select the downloaded folder.
+Once the repository is installed, go to the <a href="chrome://extensions/">extensions page</a> on chrome and click "Load Unpacked" and select the downloaded folder.

 ## How to use
 Before using this extension, make sure that you pin the extension for quick and easy use.